 Plan A Date

-There’s plenty of fun to be had at Congress Park itself thanks to its many tennis and pickleball courts, an outdoor pool, and baseball and softball fields.
+There’s plenty of fun to be had at Congress Park itself thanks to its multitude of tennis and pickleball courts, an outdoor pool, and baseball and softball fields.
 For more greenery, head just beyond the neighborhood boundaries to enjoy Denver Botanic Gardens or City Park.
-When the sun sets, catch a local band at Lost Lake or a flick at Sie FilmCenter, home of the nonprofit Denver Film Society and hub for the notable Denver Film Festival (held in November).
+When the sun sets, catch a local band at Lost Lake or a flick at Sie FilmCenter, home of the nonprofit Denver Film Society and hub for the notable Denver Film Festival (held every November).

 It’s easy to lose a couple of hours perusing two Congress Park institutions: Twist & Shout, with its rows upon rows of vinyl and CDs (plus kitschy toys), and, next door, Tattered Cover Book Store, which spreads its wares across two floors and hosts stellar literary events.
 Inspired by the neighborhood’s green spaces?
 Pop into Wild Flowers.
 The 3,000-square-foot gardening store carries everything you need to add some lushness to your everyday and hosts private gardening and terrarium classes.